dotnet/performance/src/benchmarks/README.md

 ## Benchmarking private CoreCLR build using CoreRun

 It's possible to benchmark a private build of CoreCLR using CoreRun.
 You just need to pass the path to CoreRun to BenchmarkDotNet.
-You can do that by either using `--coreRun $thePath` as an arugment or `job.With(new CoreRunToolchain(coreRunPath: "$thePath"))` in the code.
+You can do that by either using `base Core --coreRun $thePath` as an arugment or `job.With(new CoreRunToolchain(coreRunPath: "$thePath"))` in the code.

-So if you made a change in CoreCLR and want to measure the difference with .NET Core 2.1, you can run the benchmarks with `dotnet run -c Release -f netcoreapp2.1 -- --core21 --coreRun $thePath`.
+So if you made a change in CoreCLR and want to measure the difference with .NET Core 2.1, you can run the benchmarks with `dotnet run -c Release -f netcoreapp2.1 -- base Core -tfm netcoreapp2.1 diff Core --coreRun $thePath`.

+If you want to compare the performance of two local builds of CoreCLR you can do: `dotnet run -c Release -f netcoreapp2.1 -- base Core --coreRun C:\before\coreclr\CoreRun.exe diff Core --coreRun C:\after\coreclr\CoreRun.exe`.

 **Note:** If `CoreRunToolchain` detects that you have some older version of dependencies required to run the benchmarks in CoreRun folder, it's going to overwrite them with newer versions from the published app.
 It's going to do that in a shadow copy of the folder with CorRun, so your configuration remains untouched.